AuDigitalHealth/lingo/docs/design/integration-points.md

 #### Tasks

-Snomio uses the concepts of tasks within the authoring platform to enable the authoring of content.
+Lingo uses the concepts of tasks within the authoring platform to enable the authoring of content.
-Basic functions are pulled through to the Snomio user interface so users can create tasks within the authoring platform, and retrieve a list of existing tasks & their status', without needing to leave the Snomio UI.
+Basic functions are pulled through to the Lingo user interface so users can create tasks within the authoring platform, and retrieve a list of existing tasks & their status', without needing to leave the Lingo UI.

-To author content, tickets in Snomio's ticket database reflecting the work to be done are associated with a task and authored on that task.
+To author content, tickets in Lingo's ticket database reflecting the work to be done are associated with a task and authored on that task.
 These tickets contain information required for authoring.

 Once content has been authored these tasks can have classification and validation ran against them,